 Wednesday, January 1st at Raymond James Stadium | 1:00 PM ET

 No matter how this game ends up, it will mark the end of a truly magical season for the Minnesota Golden Gophers.
-A win would also give them four bowl game victories in their last five seasons.
+A win in 2020 would also give them four new year bowls game victories in their last five seasons.
 Auburn has other ideas for the Outback Bowl, looking for their 10th postseason win in their last 13 tries.

 This game is the first one of the season in which Minnesota has opened as betting underdogs or a touchdown or more.
 The spread was announced at 8-points and was quickly bet down to 7, where it stands as of this writing.